Magicianred/Angularization/README.md

 ```
 <br>

-And the list of terminals will select the terminal before the removed one.
+And the list of terminals will select the terminal before the one that just ended.
 ```
  ____________________
 | 1: bash          v |   +   [|]   🗑   ^   ×